harvardinformatics/website/content/sleuth_example.md

 	:::bash
 	$ export R_LIBS_USER=$HOME/R:$R_LIBS_USER

-Create a separate working folder for this example, for data and results files, running jobs, etc.
+Create a separate working folder for this example, for data and results files, running jobs, etc., preferably on the /n/regal file system, which is recommended for SLURM jobs.
-For example, if you create your working directory under your home directory and name it "sleuth_example", the full path to the directory would be: ~/sleuth_example
+For example, if you create your working directory under regal and name it "sleuth_example", the full path to the directory could be: ~/regal/sleuth_example

 #### 2  Download example data